2020 Heritage Paddle Series

 2020 Public Paddle Schedule!

 Our 2020 paddle events include a new evening paddle and an earlier Appleton Locks Paddle, in an attempt to avoid the high flows that have dogged us in recent years.
 Favorites like Park-to-Park and the Peshtigo Flowage weekend are back.
 Let us know what you think of our lineup.
-TRIP PAGES COMING SOON.

-May 2, Waupaca Chain: This out-and-back paddle from Knights Road Landing takes you through a number of the lakes in the beautiful Waupaca Chain.
+May 2, Waupaca Chain: This out-and-back paddle from Knight Road Landing takes you through a number of the lakes in the beautiful Waupaca Chain.
 This one is worth repeating.
 Last year's trip drew 50 paddlers.

 May 16-17, Upper Fox River: We'll do Berlin to Omro on Saturday and Omro to the Buttes des Morts boat landing Sunday.
 The weatherman robbed us of a day last year but we're due for better luck.